 This information is relevant to people who live in the UK.

-The most common way epilepsy is treated is with epilepsy medicines.
-They do not cure epilepsy, but aim to try and stop seizures happening.
-Generally, they do this by changing the levels of chemicals in your brain that control the electrical impulses.
+Epilepsy is usually treated with epilepsy medicines.
+They don’t cure the epilepsy, but try and stop the seizures happening.
+They do this by changing the levels of chemicals in the brain that control electrical activity.

 - Your age and sex

-Most epilepsy medicine is available as tablets, capsules, liquids and chewable or crushable tablets.
-If you find tablets difficult, you can ask your GP (family doctor) to prescribe you something that you would find easier to swallow.
+Epilepsy medicine is usually available as tablets, capsules, liquids and chewable or crushable tablets.
+If you find tablets difficult, ask your GP to prescribe you something easier to swallow.

-Epilepsy medicine is usually taken once or twice a day.
-Sometimes it is taken three times a day.
-It is important to take it regularly, as prescribed by your doctor.
-This is to keep as steady a level of the medicine in your blood as possible.
-If you miss a dose, this can increase the risk of having a seizure.
+Epilepsy medicine is usually taken once or twice each day.
+Sometimes it is taken 3 times a day.
+It’s important to take it regularly, as prescribed by your doctor, because missing a dose can increase the risk of having a seizure.

-It is a good idea to get advice about what you should do if you ever forget to take your epilepsy medicine.
-You could speak to your epilepsy specialist, GP (family doctor) or epilepsy nurse about this.
-The advice they give you will depend on which epilepsy medicine you are taking and the dose.
-They will also consider any other medical conditions you have, or other medicines you are taking, that might affect your epilepsy.
+Once you are prescribed epilepsy medicine, it’s a good idea to get advice about what to do if you ever forget to take it.
+You could speak to your epilepsy specialist, GP or epilepsy nurse about this.
+They can also tell you what to do if you have sickness or diarrhoea.
+The advice they give you will depend on which epilepsy medicine you are taking, and the dose.

 Making treatment with epilepsy medicine easier